The Ophelias (California band): The Ophelias.

 The band's debut album was released by Strange Weekend Records in March 1987.
 The Ophelias entered the KUSF Top 20 at number 4 the first week of April 1987.
 Dave Marrs wrote in Beef Free Magazine, "The Ophelias have delivered a tour de force with their debut.
 Perhaps the best independent album to come out of San Francisco in recent years, this album is brilliant."
 College Music Journal (New York) ran a review which ended, "What finally emerges is a mesh of the ephemeral mystery of Bolan and Donovan, with a weird, confident modernism that makes them a leading contender."

 By this time, the band's live shows were already receiving rave reviews.
 Joni Hollar of the Daily Californian wrote:

 "I've seen The Ophelias three times now, twice in the last few days, and they are just amazing. [...]
 The Ophelias are fortunate in several respects: the musicians do new things with the music yet retain a certain warped traditionalism, they are accomplished enough to play around with a multitude of styles, and they have a particularly strong singer/songwriter.
 These forces will, I think, combine fortuitously to make The Ophelias well-known beyond the local scene.
 Lately, the only bands I notice are the ones who don't fit into any specific genre, whose music is so original that hearing them is like hearing a completely new way of playing."

 The Night of Halloween

 The Ophelias became one of the first signees to the US wing of Rough Trade Records and released The Night of Halloween – a 3-song EP – in August 1987.
 The Hard Report (an 80s era radio industry journal) wrote "Their sweeping debut album is still planted firmly in the minds of alternative programmers but it looks like they are at it again.
 The daring arrangements, biting acoustics and dazzling creativity continue as San Francisco's Ophelias carve a spectacular niche in the underground community."

 The EP included a Kinks song, “Wicked Annabella” from The Village Green Preservation Society album.
-There has been an absolute outpouring of Kinks covers in recent years, but such things were very rare in the 1970s and 1980s, making The Ophelias version much remarked upon, several publications calling it the best Kinks cover ever.
+Kinks covers were relatively uncommon in the 1970s and 1980s, and several publications noted The Ophelias' version favorably.
 Medford has often stated that The Kinks were the band most influential on his becoming a musician.